Toast vs Square: Which POS System Is Worth Your Money?

 Integrations 120+ restaurant-focused Broad app ecosystem, fewer restaurant-specific

-If you run a full-service restaurant with coursing, kitchen complexity, and 10+ staff — Toast’s built-in tools will save you from stitching together multiple apps.
-If you run a cafe, counter-service spot, or food truck — Square’s built-in features cover what you need without paying for capabilities you’ll never use.
+If you run a full-service restaurant with coursing, kitchen complexity, and 10+ staff, Toast’s built-in tools will save you from stitching together multiple apps.
+If you run a cafe, counter-service spot, or food truck, Square’s built-in features cover what you need without paying for capabilities you’ll never use, or signing a contract.

 See Toast’s Restaurant Features